Enjoy your Spring and Summer with These DIY Pest Control tips.

 3. Replace Rotten Wood

 The best time to combat water born issues is when you begin to see that paint is peeling or cracking.
+Leaving rotting wood could provide a perfect home for termites.
 Paint that is beginning to peel or crack is a sign that moisture has begun to intrude your wood.
 Try to figure out the source of the moisture issue, then scrape and repaint the area with the proper exterior grade paint.
 If the wood has begun to show signs of decay, replace it.
 Soft wood can become a breeding ground and habitat for carpenter ants and termites, leading to further damage and repairs.

 4. Avoid standing water